orthanc-server/orthanc-setup-samples/docker/ingest-performance/README.md

 - We've tested upload both with storescu and pynetdicom.
 In all cases, storescu was 20-30% faster therefore, we used storescu for all our tests
 - tests were performed with orthanc mainline and GDCM mainline (nov 11 2021) but a quick test with 21.10.0 leads to the same results.
+- measures are not accurate at all, I've performed the measures only once

 Test with Orthanc storage on a SSD - storescu